 In 2019 the Department produced a report assessing the risks of not having a Contaminated Land Regime in force in Northern Ireland.
 A qualitative methodology was used in this assessment based on a number of site scenarios for managing land affected by contamination.
 A timetable for implementation of the regime in Northern Ireland has not been agreed and further updates will follow in due course.

-This regime supports the 'polluter pays' principle and is intended to manage issues arising from historic contamination.
+This regime supports the 'polluter pays' principle and provides a legal framework for dealing with historic contamination.
 It is fully retrospective in action.
-The District Councils will be the primary regulators for the regime and initial activity will focus on the preparation of site inspection strategies which are to be completed within 12 months of the regime being in place.
+It aims to provide a system for the identification and remediation of land where contamination is causing unacceptable risks to human health, the natural environment and/or property.
+The Local Councils will be the primary regulators for this regime with the Department of Agriculture, Environment and Rural Affairs (DAERA) having defined regulatory roles and responsibilities.
+The initial activity once the regime is in force, will focus on the preparation of site inspection strategies which are to be completed within 12 months of the regime being in place.

 Underpinning this legislative regime is the technical framework in assessing and managing risks from contaminated land, namely, the Land Contamination: Risk Management (LCRM).
 This process involves identifying, making decisions on, and taking appropriate action to deal with, land contamination in a way that is consistent with government policies and legislation within the United Kingdom.

 The Northern Ireland Environment Agency (NIEA) seeks to promote good practice in assessing and managing the risks due to land contamination and recommend application of the UK framework as laid out in the Land Contamination : Risk Management (LCRM).
 The LCRM guidance is equally applicable to the development of land affected by contamination, via the planning process, via voluntary remediation actions or any measures undertaken under the forthcoming contaminated land regime.